Where is Albania located?

 How to say Hello or Greetings in Albanian?

 Not easy, Përshëndetje means Hello or Greetings.

 We are going to travel back in time with this question.
 In ancient Albania, nature worship was the status quo.
 Two main groups made up these nature worshipers; The Cult of the Serpents and The Cult of the Sun.
 Later, however, when the Romans conquered the country they changed their perspective on religion.

 Meanwhile, Christians were worshiping their religion in complete secrecy.
-After the fall of the Ottoman Empire, the country revealed its hidden Pagan, Christian and Muslim beliefs.
+After the fall of the Ottoman Empire, the country revealed its hidden Pagan, Christian, and Muslim beliefs.
 Nevertheless, in 1923 things changed.
 The head of the country decided on religious reform.
-He banned the use of hijab, abolished polygamy and gave power to the Orthodox Church.
+He banned the use of the hijab, abolished polygamy, and gave power to the Orthodox Church.
 Until that time the country was 70% Muslim and 30% Orthodox and Catholic.

 It’s important to note that this time it was a very religious country.
 However, things did not remain like this.
 Enver Hoxha, as the head of the communist government, banned religion.
 Hoxha decided that the religion of Albania is Albanianism.
 In other words; the country became atheist.
 People would not show their beliefs in public.

 Is Albania a Muslim country?